Salesbox CRM

 Salesbox CRM is a Sales CRM tool from Stockholm, Sweden.
 It is designed as an integrated end-to-end application (OMNI-channel) for sales administration.

 History

 Salesbox CRM was founded in 2014 and the system can be accessed worldwide, and is available in 16 languages, including English, Spanish, Portuguese, German and French.

-Salesbox has won the "Best Sales CRM Product or Service Award" at the Sales Innovation Expo in 2016.
+Salesbox won the "Best Sales CRM Product or Service Award" at the Sales Innovation Expo in 2016.